jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 </div>

-> That's obviously the recurring theme in this game: that despite your own short lifespan, you live on in the memories and ideals of others.
-The off-seeing could be a literal interpretation of that concept.
+> That's obviously the big recurring theme in this game: that despite your own short lifespan, you live on in the memories and ideals of others.
+Off-seeing is virtually a literal interpretation of that concept, in which the spirit of the deceased actually comes from the off-seer.

-> But to be honest, I still don't understand it entirely.
-The subject was dealt with toward the end of Chapter Six at Colony Omega, but I have to revisit that to figure out what I'm still missing.
+> Noah will later, in the City, do this same thing to entirely inanimate objects.

 ----